 The first year of secondary school, known as Form or Secondary One, follows six years of primary education.
 Forms 1 – 3 have compulsory attendance and in junior secondary, the learning is broader, without students choosing specific study areas.

 The majority of local secondary schools became Chinese medium of instruction (CMI) after the Handover in 1997.
 However, since then many have gone back to an English medium of instruction (EMI).
 In 2013, 112 out of 400 secondary schools were EMI.

 Students in Forms 4-6 now prepare for the HKDSE, the examinations for which are held at the end of Form 6.
 There are four core subjects – English, Mathematics, Chinese and Liberal Studies.
 Students then choose two or three elective subjects from a choice of 20.
 There are also some applied learning subjects, modeled on the idea of the BTEC and six other modern foreign languages which can also form part of the students’ choices.

 International school students do not take local public examinations.
-Once, the UK GCSE/A-levels were popular among many of Hong Kong’s international schools but now the International Baccalaureate (IB) is a much more common programme at the diploma level.
+Once, the UK GCSE/A-levels were popular among many of Hong Kong’s international schools but now the International Baccalaureate (IB) is a much more common programme.
+Some schools mix the two programmes, retaining IGCSE for 16 year olds, while using the IB Diploma at the higher secondary level.
 Many country-specific international schools teach a syllabus from their own country.
 Students also might take the SAT or IELTS in order to gain entry to an overseas university.